Lucia Huang – MBA Candidate at Stanford (P.1)

 There definitely is no typical day, and it varies student to student.
 It really depends on your priorities.
 Most people, myself included, deprioritize academics because they feel that they get more value from other aspects of business school (e.g. working on a startup, social stuff, etc.).
 There is actually quite a lot of hours spent in class but not much time on homework.
 So I probably spend about 4 hours in class in the morning, catch up with a friend over lunch, get in a workout and some homework or startup stuff in the afternoon, and spend my evening socializing.
 There’s always stuff to do ranging from 6-person themed dinners to weekly beer pong nights with the entire class.

-Part 2 of Lucia’s interview will be available here.
+Part 2 of Lucia's interview is available here.